growingfuture/Structure-sensitive-Multi-scale-Deep-Neural-Network-for-Low-Dose-CT-Denoising/README.md

 * Numerous methods have been designed for noise reduction in LDCT.
 These methods can be categorized as follows:

-1. Sinogram filtering-based techniques [4]–[8]: these methods directly process projection data in the projection domain [6], bowtie filtering [7], and structural adaptive filtering [8].
+1. Sinogram filtering-based techniques : these methods directly process projection data in the projection domain, bowtie filtering, and structural adaptive filtering.
 The main advantage of these methods is computational efficiency.
 (bold) However, they may result in loss of structural information and spatial resolution in LDCT acquisition [6]–[8]